Matszwe02/JFShare/README.md

 ## But where's the catch?

 You are the server - files are available as long as you maintain the connection.
 You can not upload the files to be downloaded later.
 Server only pairs devices.

+*Disclaimer: This app was vibe-coded.
+Do whatever you want with this information.